Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores: Simulation Studies

-For a fair comparison across methods, all estimated propensity scores used in the IPW estimator and its design-based variance estimator, for both the plug-in and propensity score propagation approaches, are obtained using XGBoost \citep{chen2016xgboost}, a widely adopted gradient boosting algorithm \citep{friedman2000additive}.
-For matching-based approaches, we employ the commonly used difference-in-means (Neyman) estimator along with its corresponding design-based variance estimator \citep{rosenbaum2002observational, imbens2015causal, fogarty2018mitigating}, which represents the prevailing strategy for conducting design-based inference under the post-matching uniform-propensity condition.
+For a fair comparison across methods, all estimated propensity scores used in the IPW estimator and its design-based variance estimator, as described in Sections~\ref{subsec: review known} and \ref{subsec: Nonparametric Propensity Score Propagation}, are obtained using XGBoost \citep{chen2016xgboost}, a widely used gradient boosting algorithm, under both the plug-in and propensity score propagation approaches.
+For the matching-based approach, we use the commonly adopted post-matching Neyman estimator (see Remarks S.8 in Appendix B.3 for details), together with the corresponding design-based variance estimator \citep{imbens2015causal, fogarty2018mitigating}; this represents the prevailing strategy for conducting design-based causal inference for $\theta_{\tau}$ after matching.
 When implementing the propensity score propagation framework, we use the nonparametric version described in Algorithm~\ref{alg: general}, setting the number of regeneration runs $M=100$.
-Table~\ref{tab: simulation} reports, for each approach, the empirical coverage rate of the resulting design-based confidence interval for the sample average treatment effect $\tau$ (Coverage), the mean finite-sample bias of the target estimator (Bias), the mean confidence interval length (Length), and the ratio of this length to that of the oracle confidence interval constructed with the unknown true propensity scores ($\frac{\text{Length}}{\text{Length (Oracle)}}$).
-In addition, for plug-in and matching-based approaches, we also consider an oracle bias-aware confidence interval.
-Specifically, for a given estimator $T$ (e.g., plug-in or matching estimator) for $\tau$, we assume that $(T-\tau)/\mathrm{SE}(T)\xrightarrow{d} N(b,1)$ as $N\rightarrow \infty$, where $\mathrm{SE}(T)$ and $b$ are the standard error and asymptotic bias of $T$, respectively.
-Following \citet{armstrong2020bias}, we leverage the oracle knowledge of $|E(T)-\tau|$ and $\widehat{\mathrm{SE}}(T)$ (i.e., the sample standard error of $T$ across the 1000 simulated datasets) to construct an oracle bias-aware (OBA) confidence interval based on $T$ as $\mathcal{C}_{\text{OBA}}=(T-\chi, T+\chi)$, with $\chi=\widehat{\text{SE}}(\widehat{\tau})\cdot \sqrt{Q_{1-\alpha}\big(|E(T)-\tau|^{2}/ \widehat{\text{SE}}^{2}(\widehat{\tau})\big)}$, where $Q_{1-\alpha}(\cdot)$ denotes the $100(1-\alpha)\%$-quantile of the chi-squared distribution with one degree of freedom.
-Then, for the oracle bias-aware confidence intervals based on plug-in and matching estimators, we report the coverage rate (Coverage (OBA)), the mean confidence interval length (Length (OBA)), and the ratio of the mean confidence interval length of propensity score propagation to that of the oracle bias-aware (OBA) confidence interval ($\frac{\text{Length (Propagation)}}{\text{Length (OBA)}}$).
+Table~\ref{tab: simulation} reports, for each approach, the empirical coverage rate of the resulting design-based confidence interval for the SATE $\theta_{\tau}$ (Coverage), the mean finite-sample bias of the target estimator (Bias), the mean confidence interval length (Length), and the ratio of this length to that of the oracle confidence interval constructed with the oracle propensity scores ($\frac{\text{Length}}{\text{Length (Oracle)}}$).
+In addition, for plug-in and matching-based approaches, we also consider an oracle bias-aware (OBA) confidence interval.
+Specifically, for a given estimator $T$ (e.g., plug-in or matching estimators) for $\theta_{\tau}$, we assume that $(T-\theta_{\tau})/\text{SE}(T)\xrightarrow{d} N(b,1)$ as $N\rightarrow \infty$, where $\text{SE}(T)$ and $b$ are the standard error and asymptotic bias of $T$, respectively.
+Following \citet{armstrong2020bias}, we leverage the oracle knowledge of $|E(T)-\theta_{\tau}|$ and $\widehat{\text{SE}}(T)$ (i.e., the sample standard error of $T$ across the 1000 treatment assignment realizations) to construct an OBA confidence interval based on $T$ as $\mathcal{C}^{\text{OBA}}_{1-\alpha}=(T-\chi, T+\chi)$, with $\chi=\widehat{\text{SE}}(T)\cdot \sqrt{Q_{1-\alpha}\big(|E(T)-\theta_{\tau}|^{2}/ \widehat{\text{SE}}^{2}(T)\big)}$, where $Q_{1-\alpha}(\cdot)$ denotes the $100(1-\alpha)\%$-quantile of the chi-squared distribution with one degree of freedom.
+Then, for the OBA confidence intervals based on plug-in and matching estimators, we report the coverage rate (Coverage (OBA)), the mean confidence interval length (Length (OBA)), and the ratio of the mean confidence interval length of propensity score propagation to that of the OBA confidence interval ($\frac{\text{Length (Propagation)}}{\text{Length (OBA)}}$).